jed/domo/README.md

 The first argument is an optional attributes object, mapping camelCased attribute names to attribute values.

-All subsequent arguments are optional and appended as child nodes.
+All subsequent arguments are optional and appended as child nodes, merging any array arguments.
 Each child is appended as is if it's already a node (has a `nodeType` property), or converted to a text node otherwise.
 This allows you to append any DOM node generated elsewhere.

-### CSS(*selector*, [*properties*...])
+### domo.CSS(*selector*, [*properties*...])

 This returns a CSS rule string with the specified selector and properties, for use in a stylesheet.